depicted-candela/modern-software-engineer/README.md

     - *Chapter 12*: Binary Search Trees (12.1, 12.2, 12.3).
     - *Chapter 20*: Elementary Graph Algorithms (20.1, 20.2, 20.3).
     - *Chapter 22.3*: Dijkstra’s algorithm.
+  - **For Deeper Understanding (New Additions for State Space Search)**:
+    - *FoundationalMathematics&Statistics/DiscreteMathematicsandItsApplications_KennethHRosen_2018*: `12_Chapter_05_Induction_and_Recursion.pdf` (Crucial for understanding the recursive logic needed to traverse and evaluate a game tree, which is the foundation of adversarial search).
+    - *FoundationalMathematics&Statistics/MathematicsForComputerScience_Lehman-Leighton-Meyer_2015*: `08_6_State_Machines.pdf` (Provides the formal computer science model for a "state space," where game states are nodes and moves are transitions).
 - **Relational and Specific Properties for AI-Generated Exercises and Lectures**:
-  - **Key Skills**: Building trees, traversing–

-graphs, shortest path computation.
+  - **Key Skills**: Building trees, traversing graphs, shortest path computation.
   - **Exercise Context**: Implement inorder traversal, find shortest paths with Dijkstra’s, compute LCA.
   - **Lecture Context**: Illustrate tree construction, explain BFS vs. DFS, visualize Dijkstra’s and LCA.
   - **Complexity**: Start with simple trees, progress to weighted graphs and complex trees.